-Peter Swire’s expert report was submitted to the Irish High Court in the current litigation, where Max Schrems is challenging whether transfers of personal data under standard contract clauses are adequately protected under European Union privacy law.
+Peter Swire’s expert report was submitted on November 2, 2016 to the Irish High Court in the current litigation, where Max Schrems is challenging whether transfers of personal data under standard contract clauses are adequately protected under European Union privacy law.

 Under Irish rules, Swire was an expert selected by Facebook but required to give his independent opinion about U.S. law; Swire retained complete editorial control over the content of the testimony.
 The decision to make the report public was made by Swire and was not the decision of Facebook.

 Swire is the Elizabeth and Thomas Holder Chair at the Georgia Tech Scheller College of Business, and Senior Counsel at Alston & Bird.
 Attorneys at Alston & Bird supported Swire’s work on the testimony, led by Jim Harvey with lead assistance from Dan Felz, Justin Hemmings, DeBrae Kennedy-Mayo, and Suzanne Vergnolle.

 Overall, the testimony explains U.S. surveillance law for a non-U.S. audience.
 You can download the entire testimony here, or individual chapters:

 Chapter 2: Biographical Chapter of Peter Swire

 Chapter 3: Systemic Safeguards in the US System of Foreign Intelligence Surveillance Law